Nipple Surgery – Nipples during Breast Surgery

 - Inverted nipples can typically be corrected with plastic surgery, including when having a breast reduction surgery or a breast lift procedure

-- There average number of montgomery glands on the nipple is 9
+- The average number of montgomery glands on the nipple is 9

 - Montgomery glands may become enlarged during pregnancy

-See the illustration below this list of anatomical descriptions of the nipple aerola complex region of the chest.
+See the illustration below this list of anatomical descriptions of the nipple areola complex region of the chest.

 - Asymmetry is common but extreme asymmetry can cause discomfort or self-consciousness in some women

-- The left and right nipples are rarely perfectly even or symmetrical in size, colour or shape; most asymmetry, however, is minimal and not a concern to women; but when the asymmetry is more noticeable or severe, corrective breast surgery with nipple reshaping surgery may be sought
+- The left and right nipples are rarely perfectly even or symmetrical in size, colour or shape; most asymmetry, however, is minimal and not a concern to women; but when the asymmetry is more noticeable or severe, corrective breast surgery with nipple reshaping surgery may be sought.
+See Breast Asymmetry Corrective Surgery Melbourne for more information.

 - Extreme asymmetry can involve the: